bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETREADONLY <http://www.scintilla.org/ScintillaDoc.html#SCI_GETREADONLY>`_

-.. method:: editor.setCurrentPos(pos)
+.. method:: editor.setCurrentPos(caret)

    Sets the position of the caret.

    See Scintilla documentation for `SCI_SETCURRENTPOS <http://www.scintilla.org/ScintillaDoc.html#SCI_SETCURRENTPOS>`_

-.. method:: editor.setSelectionStart(pos)
+.. method:: editor.setSelectionStart(anchor)

    Sets the position that starts the selection - this becomes the anchor.